Colin Cotterill: Biography

-Since 1990 Cotterill has been a regular cartoonist for national publications.
+Since 1990 Cotterill has been a regular cartoonist for national publications in Thailand.
 A Thai-language translation of his cartoon scrapbook Ethel and Joan Go to Phuket was published by Matichon in 2004.
 On 4 April 2004 he launched an illustrated bilingual column, Cycle Logical, in the news magazine Matichon Weekly.
 Some of these columns have since been collected in a book.